 Available on backorder

 Arriving Soon-ish!
-Available NOW for pre-order (backorder) — expected to ship mid to late December.
+Available NOW for pre-order (backorder) — expected to ship by late January.

 “The following symbolic tale is from the pen of Hanns Heinz Ewers—the Edgar Allan Poe of Germany and one of the most notable authors writing in the German language.
 His fantastic imagination is perhaps best seen in the following story—unique, repelling, yet irresistible.” —The International